sugi-juku/get-tension/README.md

 The work is as follows.

-1. I recorded racket string sound which I have just finished stringing and gathered training data.
+1. I recorded racket string sound just finished stringing and gathered training data.
 1. I got fundamental frequency from sound using FFT.
 1. I tried to let AI learn training data using scikit-learn Linear Regression.
 1. I tried to design good classes.